BitModern/test-quality-doc/docs/integrating_with_Watir.md

 ---
-title: Selenium
+title: Watir
 ---

-Selenium is a widely used tool for web application testing.
-By integrating Selenium with TestQuality, you can efficiently manage, organize, and report your Selenium test results.
+Watir is a popular open-source Ruby library for automating web browsers.
+By integrating Watir with TestQuality, you can effectively manage, organize, and report your Watir test results.
 This guide will walk you through the steps to set up this integration.

 ### Prerequisites

-Before you begin, make sure you have the following prerequisites in place:
+Before you begin, ensure you have the following prerequisites in place:

-1. **Selenium Tests**: Prepare your Selenium tests using SeleniumIDE.
+1. **Watir Tests**: Prepare your Watir tests using Ruby and have them ready for execution.

 2. **TestQuality Account**: Sign up for a TestQuality account if you don't have one.
-You'll need this account to configure the integration.
+You will need this account to configure the integration.

+### Step 1: Export Your Watir Run Results to a Standard Output File

+To upload a run to TestQuality, ensure it's in a standard format like the XML report format introduced by JUnit.

+- Customize your Watir configuration to generate JUnit XML report files.
+Ensure that your Watir tests produce XML output in the JUnit format.

+- Make sure to specify the output directory and filename for the JUnit XML reports.

 ### Step 1: Export Selenium Run Results to JUnit XML